areim3r/simple-date/README.md

 # simple-date
 Simple, versatile Javascript date formatter that can be run in the browser or required as a module in [nodejs](https://www.npmjs.com/package/simple-date "simple-date npm package").
-Takes a given date string and converts it to desired date format.
+Takes a given date string / object and converts it to desired date format.

 ### install
 npm install simple-date